JTylerBoylan/starq/README.md

 ### Powering Off from SSH
 **Note: Do not power off the Jetson by removing power.
 This could lead to file corruption.
 Instead:**
-1. Run $`exit` to close the Docker environment
-2. While still SSHed in the Jetson, shutdown using: $`sudo shutdown -h now`
+1. While still SSHed in the Jetson, shutdown using: $`sudo shutdown -h now`
-3. This should close the SSH connection as well
+2. This should close the SSH connection as well

 ### SFTP
 SFTP is used to copy files remotely from your local computer to the Jetson, or vice versa.